Using Logic Pro for surround sound work and ambisonics

 A key aspect related to surround sound mixing is getting audio into Logic in the first place.
 A typical workflow for sound to picture goes like this:

-• During the film shoot, audio is recored to a recording device (Sound Devices, Zaxcom, Cantor, etc); and video is recorded to the cameras or external devices.
+• During the film shoot, audio is recored to a recording device (Sound Devices, Zaxcom, Cantor, Zoom, etc); and video is recorded to the cameras or external devices.
 On the shoot the sound department often provide either time code receivers to attach to the cameras/recorders, or they’ll jam sync the camera at the start of the day to the recording device.
 This ensures that all the recording devices are working to the same time, so you know that a file that is recorded at 09:35:23.12 on the sound recorder will precisely line up to all the camera files.
-The sound recordist will also often send an audio feed from their bag to the cameras (over a cable or w wireless camera hop system), so that there is a rough sound mix on the picture.
+The sound recordist will also often send an audio feed from their bag to the cameras (over a cable or a wireless camera hop system), so that there is a rough sound mix on the camera video files.

-• In the edit suite the editor will bring in all the video files from the various cameras and use the timecode on them to sync the different angles together.
+• In the edit suite the editor will bring in all the video files from the various cameras and use the timecode on them to sync the different camera angles together.
 They’ll then edit, using the audio guide on the camera feed.
 Some editors will also bring in the separate sound files from the sound recordist, sync them up (again using timecode) and use these to edit too.
-Most editors work in Avid Composer, and the odd few will use Final Cut or Davinci Resolve (these are the budget options for editing)..
+Most editors work in Avid Composer, and the odd few will use Final Cut or Davinci Resolve (these are the budget options for editing).
 Once the edit is moving towards completion the edit will do a turnover to you, where they will send you the edit so you can load it in to your DAW and edit the audio.

 Pro Tools export settings.
 Match your frame rate to what you’re suing in Logic.
 Set handles to about 20000ms, 20secs so you can expand the region start point and end point.
 Consolidate from source media will create an unembedded AAF, where you have an AAF file then a folder full of audio files